NSW Ambulance Paramedic Career Pathways

 – Analytical capability to assess and evaluate a situation and determine appropriate action whilst also accepting responsibility for the impact of that action.

-Find out more about the NSW Ambulance Paramedic Recruitment and Selection Process and the required pre-employment clearances associated with this role.** Download ** Self-help eBook on how to become an Ambulance Paramedic
+Find out more on the NSW Ambulance website.** Download ** Self-help eBook on how to become an Ambulance Paramedic